facebook/react-native-website/docs/tutorial.md

 So this code is defining `HelloWorldApp`, a new `Component`.
 When you're building a React Native app, you'll be making new components a lot.
 Anything you see on the screen is some sort of component.
 A component can be pretty simple.

-## This app doesn't do very much

-Good point.
-To make components do more interesting things, you need to [learn about Props](#props).

 ## Props

 Most components can be customized when they are created, with different parameters.
 These creation parameters are called props.